One of the best parts of being a freelance writer is how many different writing career paths are available to you.

 Is there only one path that’s going to work?

 Every writer needs to decide on the best writing career path for them.
 And the ideal path will look different for everyone.

-On this page, we’ll look at how to choose a writing career path that suits your needs, and transition from where you are now to creating the writing life you want.
+On this page, we’ll look at how to choose a writing career path that suits your individual needs, wants, and goals, and transition from where you are now…

 Why Transition to a Paid Freelance Writing Career?